-Everyone’s got a reason they love summer, I love it because staying up till 1:00 A.M. isn’t considered late for me.
-So that’s what I did, I remember one June night going into my Junior year in particular.
-I was solving issues with my code faster than normal so I kept drinking water bottles to stay up until every surface of my desk was plastered with plastic.
+Everyone’s got a reason they love summer; I love it because staying up till 1:00 a.m. isn’t considered late for me.
+So that’s what I did.
+I remember one June night before my Junior year, in particular.
+I was solving issues with my code faster than normal, and I kept drinking bottles of water to stay awake.
+Eventually, every surface of my desk was plastered with plastic.
 Only my desk and I were illuminated in the room.

-The room may have been empty, but the screen was filled with if statements, executables, and other code jargon.
-My goal, to create a world with floating islands, night skies filled with stars, and creatures of all varieties of size and beauty is what I hope to create.
-But it’s a work in progress and I only had a forest surrounded by blank tiles as far as the eye can see.
-But one step at a time, for now, I gotta fix a mushroom so it bounces me ten feet in the air for an upcoming level.
+The room may have been empty, but my computer screen was filled with if statements, executables, and other code jargon.
+My goal: to create a world with floating islands, night skies filled with stars, and creatures of all varieties of size and beauty.
+It was a work in progress, and I had only created a forest surrounded by blank tiles as far as the eye could see.
+One step at a time, I thought.
+For now, I gotta fix a mushroom so it bounces me ten feet in the air for an upcoming level.

-I shift the code around, trying to find the screw up.
+I shifted the code around, trying to find the screw up.
 Maybe I put a semicolon in the wrong spot?
-No, I just checked again for the third time.
-I investigate the code but I fail to find anything.
-Maybe it’s a dumb idea anyway, I mean why do I want the mushrooms to work like trampolines?
+No, I checked again for the third time.
+I investigated the code but failed to find anything.
+Maybe it’s a dumb idea anyway, I sighed.
+I mean why do I want the mushrooms to work like trampolines?

-I search through the code like a teacher examines a paper for spelling mistakes.
-Everything is spelled right, and the grammar is fine, but something still isn’t satisfying about it.
-I glance at the bottom right of my computer screen.
-I should just go to bed, it’s late…
+However, I didn’t give up.
+I searched through the code like a teacher examining a paper for spelling mistakes.
+Everything seemed spelled correctly and the grammar was fine, but something still wasn’t working.
+I glanced at the time.
+I should just go to bed – it’s late ….

-“Do you need my help?”
-My friend Alex asks.
-Oh yeah, we’ve been sitting in silence for so long that I forgot about him.
+“Do you need my help?” my friend Alex asked.
+Oh yeah, we’d been sitting in silence for so long that I forgot he was in the room.

-“Nah, I could do this,” I reply.
-It didn’t show in my voice but it annoyed me when he asked.
-What does he think I can’t code the mushroom to act like a trampoline.
+“Nah, I can do this,” I replied.
+It didn’t show in my voice, but I was annoyed that he asked.
+What does he think?
+That I can’t code the mushroom to act like a trampoline?
 I don’t need him to help me.

-Half an hour later and I still can’t find any errors.
-I change the material of the mushroom.
-I change the physics and the gravity of the character for a short time.
-I alter everything I can think of to get the mushroom to act like a trampoline.
+Half an hour later, I still couldn’t find any errors.
+I changed the material of the mushroom.
+I changed the physics and the gravity of the character for a short time.
+I altered everything I could think of to get the mushroom to act like a trampoline.

-“Do you need help dude?”
-Alex asks again.
+“Do you need help, dude?”
+Alex asked again.

-“I can do this dude it’s fine.”
-I raise my voice a little.
+“I can do this, it’s fine.”
+I raised my voice a little.
 “Just give me some more time.”

-“Dude you’ve been working on the bounce code for so long let me help, you probably just need a fresh set of eyes.”
-I was reluctant to let him look but I decided I’d let him since I didn’t have any way of stopping him.
+“You’ve been working on the bounce code for so long – let me help, you probably just need a fresh set of eyes.”
+I was reluctant to let him look but realized I didn’t have any way of stopping him.

-A few minutes go pass until he says, “You forgot to link the code to the mushroom.
-Some of the code you’d use would work but none of it works since it isn’t activated ever.”
+A few minutes passed.
+“You forgot to link the code to the mushroom.
+The code you used would work, but it isn’t activated.”